Abunuman/Real-world-DevOps-project/Web-Stacks-Implementation/LEMP-STACK/Lempstack.md

 # LEMP STACK IMPLEMENTATION

-In this section, there will be an implementation a LEMP stack involving the use of:
+In this section, there will be an implementation of the LEMP stack involving the use of:
 - [ ] Linux OS (Ubuntu flavor)

 - [ ] Nginx webserver